orikerbis/infra/README.md

   - `backend.tf`: Configures the remote state backend for storing Terraform state.
   - `main.tf`: Specifies environment-specific variables and invokes the platform module.

+## About the Project

+This repository is **one of three repositories** that together form the complete platform:

+1. **Infrastructure Repository (This Repository)**:
+   - Manages cloud infrastructure using Terraform.
+   - Provisions resources such as EKS, VPC, AWS Load Balancer Controller, Nginx, and more.

+2. **GitOps Repository**:
+   - Manages Kubernetes deployments using a GitOps approach with **ArgoCD**.
+   - Tracks application Helm charts and Kubernetes manifests.

+3. **Application Repository**:
+   - Contains the application codebase, Dockerfiles, and CI/CD pipelines for building and deploying the app.

+These repositories are designed to work together, providing a modular and scalable platform.

+---